suits-rpg/rules/lib/rules/combat.md

 * Minor Loss is short term shock and recovers during the contest; all of it is recovered at the end of the contest.

 Your Status is the sum of your Minor and Major loss.

-When your Status is > 2x your Power, you lose the contest.
+* When your status (Major + minor loss) is over 2x your Power, you lose.
+* When your Major Loss is over your Power you lose.

 Is this more complicated than a single stack of hit points?
 Yes; however, this makes fatal results rarer and more plausible.